 In September 2016, Naiya became sick with what was thought to be a common cold.
 She started coughing with pain in her back.
 A few days later, Naiya was admitted to the Stollery Children’s Hospital because she of weakness in her right arm and being dizzy.

-By the early morning the following day, Naiya lost had complete function of her right arm.
+By the early morning the following day, Naiya lost the complete function of her right arm.
 Doctors diagnosed her with Acute Flaccid Myelitis.
-This disease is thought to be caused from a viral infection, like a cold, but results in white blood cells attacking the spine and nerves.
+This disease is thought to be caused by a viral infection, like a cold, but results in white blood cells attacking the spine and nerves.